Meet the new SlotsUp. Learn what's changed.

 Hurst's influence extends to her board membership at the Entain Foundation, where she crafted and executed the acclaimed global safer gambling strategy, Changing for the Bettor.
 Moreover, her advisory role with the UK government underscores her breadth of expertise.

-The BGC represents over 90% of the UK’s regulated betting and gaming sector, sustaining 110,000 jobs and contributing £4.2 billion ($5.3 billion) in tax revenue and £7.1 billion ($9 billion) to the GDP.
+• Supports 110,000 jobs, contributes £4.2 billion ($5.3 billion) in taxes, and £7.1 billion ($9 billion) to GDP.

 Hurst's tenure aligns with the implementation of the UK's white paper, supported by the BGC.
 The paper outlines gambling regulations, including casino reform and affordability checks.